Presidency of John Tyler: Impeachment proceedings

-Shortly after the tariff vetoes, Whigs in the House of Representatives initiated American history's first impeachment proceedings against a president.
+Shortly after the tariff vetoes, Whigs in the House of Representatives initiated American history's first official impeachment proceedings against a president.
 The Whig drive for impeachment was motivated by more than the difference of opinion over the tariff and other issues.
 Tyler's actions violated the Whig concept of the presidency, as party leaders believed the president should be deferential to Congress in regards to legislation and domestic policy.
 This view was at least partly rooted in how previous presidents had acted.
 Until the presidency of the Whigs' arch-enemy Andrew Jackson, presidents had rarely vetoed bills, and then, generally only on the grounds of whether or not the bill was unconstitutional.

 In July 1842, Representative John Botts introduced a resolution levying several charges against Tyler and calling for a nine-member committee to investigate his behavior, with the expectation that this committee would issue a formal impeachment recommendation.
 Senator Clay found this measure prematurely aggressive, favoring a more moderate progression toward Tyler's "inevitable" impeachment.
 The Botts resolution was tabled until the following January, when it was rejected, 127−83.
 Despite the rejection of the Botts resolution, a House select committee, headed by John Quincy Adams, condemned the president's use of the veto and assailed his character.
 The committee published a report that did not formally recommend impeachment, but clearly established the possibility for impeachment proceedings.
 In August 1842, by a vote of 98–90, the House endorsed the committee's report.
 Adams also sponsored a constitutional amendment to make it easier for Congress to override vetoes, but neither house passed such a measure.
-Ultimately, the Whigs did not impeach Tyler, since they believed that his likely acquittal would devastate the party.
+Ultimately, the Whigs failed to impeach Tyler, since they believed that his likely acquittal would devastate the party.